The Vermont Statutes Online

 (4) Review and evaluate requests for funding and other resources and advise the State Emergency Response Commission concerning disbursement of funds.

-(5) Work to support the various emergency services, mutual aid systems, town governments, regional planning commissions, State agency district offices, and others in their area in conducting coordinated all-hazards emergency management activities.
+(5) Work to support the various emergency services and other entities providing first responders or emergency management personnel, mutual aid systems, town governments, regional planning commissions, State agency district offices, and others in their area in conducting coordinated all-hazards emergency management activities.
 (Added 1989, No. 252 (Adj.
 Sess.), § 25; amended 2005, No. 209 (Adj.
-Sess.), § 24; 2021, No. 20, § 122; 2021, No. 52, § 15.)
+Sess.), § 24; 2021, No. 20, § 122; 2021, No. 52, § 15; 2023, No. 143 (Adj.
+Sess.), § 9, eff.
+July 1, 2024.)

 § 33.
-Hazmat teams; team chiefs; creation
+HAZMAT teams; team chiefs; creation

 (a) The Department of Public Safety is authorized to create a State hazardous materials (HAZMAT) response team.
 The Commissioner shall appoint a HAZMAT team chief, consistent with rules adopted by the Department of Human Resources, to carry out the duties and responsibilities of the HAZMAT response team.